Bank of East Asia: Since 2019

 BEA began 2019 by celebrating its centennial on 2 January 2019, with a reception at the Hong Kong Convention and Exhibition Centre attended by various business and political leaders from Hong Kong.

 On 1 July 2019, David Li stepped down as CEO after 38 years (but still retaining his Chairmanship), and was replaced by his sons Adrian and Brian Li as co-CEO's.

 BEA faced a difficult 2019, with loan writedowns in China and unprecedented scale of protests in Hong Kong affecting business.

+In January 2025, The bank teamed up with Guangzhou Rural Commercial Bank (GRCB) to broaden its cross-boundary wealth management (WMC) Southbound business, marking its first WMC partnership outside the BEA group.

 Business segmentation

 BEA trades through the following segments: